coveo/ui-kit/packages/atomic-react/README.md

 For every element that use this interface, Atomic React exposes a wrapper - `AtomicResultList`, `AtomicFoldedResultList` and `AtomicSearchBoxInstantResults`.
 These components require a `template` property that can be used in a more straightforward manner when coupled with JSX.

-The `template` property accepts a function with a `Result` parameter (`FoldedResult` if using `AtomicFoldedResultList`), which can then be used to conditionally render different templates based on properties and fields available in result items.
+The `template` property accepts a function with either a `Result` parameter in the case of the `AtomicResultList` and `AtomicSearchBoxInstantResults` wrappers, or a `FoldedResult` parameter in the case of the `AtomicFoldedResultList` wrapper.
+Use those parameters to conditionally render different templates based on properties and fields available in result items.

 The `template` function must then simply return a valid JSX Element.